Andronikos I Komnenos: Legacy

 Through his reforms and brutal suppression, Andronikos destroyed the Komnenian system, though his death ended all attempts to curb the power of the aristocracy.
 Over the course of the subsequent Angelos dynasty, aristocratic power instead increased and the empire's central authority collapsed.
 Though blame for Byzantine decline has in the past been levied at Andronikos's brutal rule, his brutal efforts did little damage to the empire's long-term stability since they were largely confined to the ruling class, mostly in Constantinople itself.
 His domestic reforms were largely sensible, though imposed too hastily, and his brutal fall from power after a short reign stopped any chance of repairing the system.
 The Angeloi emperors, Isaac II Angelos (1185–1195) and Alexios III Angelos (1195–1203), faced problems with soldier availability and military power directly resulting from the increasingly decentralized empire.

 The historian Paul Magdalino suggested in 1993 that Andronikos's reign saw the setting of the precedents that allowed the Fourth Crusade (1202–1204) to transpire, including an increasingly anti-Latin foreign policy as well as the phenomenon of relatives of the imperial family traveling abroad in the hope of securing foreign intervention in imperial politics.

 Several scholars, including Jonathan Bate and Geoffrey Bullough have suggested that William Shakespeare's play The Lamentable Tragedy of Titus Andronicus was loosely based on Andronikos's life.

+The Russocentric pseudohistorical conspiracy theory of New Chronology proposed by Russian mathematician Anatoly Fomenko holds that Andronikos was the most likely model for the historical notion of Jesus.
+The inconsistency between the historical Jesus' lifetime extending from roughly 4 BC–33 AD and Andronikos' life being contained entirely in the 12th century AD is met by Fomenko's ahistoric central thesis that almost all history from before 1600 AD was either combined, made up entirely, or otherwise heavily manipulated by conspiring parties including the Vatican, the Holy Roman Empire, and the Russian House of Romanov in order to obscure the centrality to history of a purported global empire Fomenko calls the "Russian Horde".